commercelayer/commercelayer-sanity-template/README.md

 > **Warning**
 >
 > You must access the application using the right locale slug for the country you have configured (e.g., `localhost:3000/it/it-it` or `localhost:3000/us/en-us`).
 Currently, Italy and France are the only countries with a default language different from `en-us`.
 Hence their slug is `localhost:3000/it/it-it` and `localhost:3000/fr/fr-fr`.
 Other countries will have the `en-us` slug (e.g., `localhost:3000/ng/en-us`).
-If you want to set up other countries, then create a market for it on Commerce Layer alongside the associated resources and update the Market ID on Sanity, as mentioned earlier.
+If you want to set up other countries, then create a market for it on Commerce Layer alongside the associated resources and update the Market code on Sanity, as mentioned earlier.

 ### Add Custom Commerce and Content Data

 Eventually, you would want to set up commerce data in Commerce Layer manually and add your content data in Sanity based on your use case.
 To ensure the template runs smoothly, kindly do the following:

-1. In the [Commerce Layer dashboard](https://dashboard.commercelayer.io), create a [market](https://docs.commercelayer.io/core/v/api-reference/markets) (if you need a new one) associated with a [stock location](https://docs.commercelayer.io/core/v/api-reference/stock_locations), [stock item](https://docs.commercelayer.io/core/v/api-reference/stock_items), [price list](https://docs.commercelayer.io/core/v/api-reference/price_lists), [price](https://docs.commercelayer.io/core/v/api-reference/prices), and [SKU](https://docs.commercelayer.io/core/v/api-reference/skus)(s) and add a new `Country` content in Sanity using a valid `market ID` attribute.
+1. In the [Commerce Layer dashboard](https://dashboard.commercelayer.io), create a [market](https://docs.commercelayer.io/core/v/api-reference/markets) (if you need a new one) associated with a [stock location](https://docs.commercelayer.io/core/v/api-reference/stock_locations), [stock item](https://docs.commercelayer.io/core/v/api-reference/stock_items), [price list](https://docs.commercelayer.io/core/v/api-reference/price_lists), [price](https://docs.commercelayer.io/core/v/api-reference/prices), and [SKU](https://docs.commercelayer.io/core/v/api-reference/skus)(s) and add a new `Country` content in Sanity using a valid `Market Code` attribute.

 2. In the Sanity studio, add the content for the new SKUs as a `Variant` and associate them with a `Product` content model.
 You can then go ahead to update other content models like `Taxon`, `Taxonomy`, and `Catalog` as you deem fit.